Pair skating: Throw jumps

-Throw jumps are "partner assisted jumps in which the Lady is thrown into the air by the Man on the take-off and lands without assistance from her partner on a backward outside edge".
-Skate Canada says, "the male partner assists the female into flight".
+Throw jumps are "partner assisted jumps in which the Woman is thrown into the air by the Man on the take-off and lands without assistance from her partner on a backward outside edge".
 Many pair skaters consider the throw jump "a jump rather than a throw".
 The throw jump is also considered an assisted jump, performed by the woman.
 The man supports the woman, initiates her rotations, and assists her with her height, timing, and direction.

-The types of throw jumps include: the throw Axel, the throw salchow, the throw toe loop, the throw loop, the throw flip, and the throw Lutz.
-The speed of the team's entry into the throw jump and the number of rotations performed increases its difficulty, as well as the height and/or distance they create.
-Pair teams must perform one throw jump during their short programs; senior teams can perform any double or triple throw jump, and junior teams must perform a double or triple Salchow.
-If the throw jump does not satisfy the requirements as described by the ISU, including if it has the wrong number of revolutions, it receives no value.
+The types of throw jumps include: the throw Axel, the throw Salchow, the throw toe loop, the throw loop, the throw flip, and the throw Lutz.
+The speed of the team's entry into the throw jump, along with the number of rotations performed, increases the difficulty, as well as the height and/or distance they create.
+Pair teams must perform one throw jump during their short programs; senior teams can perform any double or triple throw jump, and junior teams must perform a double or triple toe loop or a double or triple flip/Lutz.
+If the throw jump does not satisfy the requirements as described by the ISU, including if it has the wrong number of revolutions, or if it is a repeat of a previous jump, it receives no value.
+Pair teams must include a maximum of two different throw jumps, with a different name and/or a different number of revolutions.

+Throw jumps can be considered "cheated", under-rotated, and downgraded.
+Cheated jumps, also called "on the quarter", occur when the throw jump is missing a quarter of a rotation.
+Judges rely on camera angles to identify cheated jumps, especially when the jump is executed at the opposite end of the rink from the camera.
+The ISU states, "In all doubtful cases the Technical Panel should act to the benefit of the skater".
+A throw jump is considered under-rotated when it is missing over one-half a revolution, but not over one-half a revolution.
+A throw jump is downgraded if it has a missing rotation of one-half a revolution or more.

+The throw triple Axel is a difficult throw to accomplish because the woman must perform three-and-one-half revolutions after being thrown by the man, a half-revolution more than other triple jumps, and because it requires a forward take-off.
 The first throw triple Axel jump performed in competition was by American pair team Rena Inoue and John Baldwin Jr. at the 2006 U.S. Championships.
-They also performed it at the Four Continents Championships in 2006 and the 2006 Winter Olympics.
-The throw triple Axel is a difficult throw to accomplish because the woman must perform three-and-one-half revolutions after being thrown by the man, a half-revolution more than other triple jumps, and because it requires a forward take-off.
+They also performed it at the 2006 Winter Olympics.
+The first quadruple throw loop jump was accomplished by American pair team Tiffany Vise and Derek Trent at the 2007 Trophee Eric Bompard.